Losar - Tibetan New Year

 New Year's Eve

-Gutu is a Dough Balls, of which the skin is made of highland barley powder and the filling is various stuff, such as rice, salt, chilies, wool, or coal, etc. Don’t be surprised with the stuffing.
+Gutu is a Dough Ball, of which the skin is made of highland barley powder and the filling is various stuff, such as rice, salt, chilies, wool, or coal, etc. Don’t be surprised by the stuffing.
 They have meanings.
 The Dough Balls will be handed out after cooked.
 If someone eats rice or salt in the ball, it’s a good sign to get fortunate in the near future.
 This is both a kind of divination and entertainment, which makes the whole family happy.

 Losar Day 1